k0T0z/gsoc24-blog/_posts/2024-05-16-google-summer-of-code-2024-bonding-period.markdown

                 └── Node.h
 ```

-When the graph is implemented, I will start implementing the generator although I am not sure how I am gonna visualize the output shader.
-I will talk to my mentor about this however maybe I will have to integrate the node editor with RGM which is something I don't want to do.
+Once the graph is implemented, I will move on to developing the generator.
+However, I'm unsure how I will visualize the output shader.
+I'll discuss this with my mentor, but there's a possibility that I might need to integrate the node editor with RGM, which I would prefer to avoid.

 [my-google-summer-of-code-2024-project]: https://summerofcode.withgoogle.com/programs/2024/projects/wYTZuQbA